mattxlee/bip39_cpp/README.md

 ## Compiling instructions

+Before you do this step, the vcpkg should be initialized successfully and all the required tools are installed as well.

 1. Clone this repo: `git clone https://github.com/mattxlee/bip39_cpp`

 2. Create build dir inside the project root: `mkdir build && cd build`

 3. Prepare Makefile in easy way: `cmake ..`

-You need to ensure OpenSSL is installed on your system, or you can add arg: `-DBUILD_OPENSSL=1` to download OpenSSL during the make procedure.
-In default, it will not build the binary of test cases, you can add arg: `-DBUILD_TEST=1` to build it.
-You also can build the mnemonic generating tool by adding `-DBUILD_MNTOOL=1`.

-4. Build: `make`
+The script will will not build the binary of test cases in default, you can add arg: `-DBUILD_TEST=1` to prpeare the build script.
+After the compiling procedure, the test program should be ready from this path `build/bip39_test`.
+Run the program directly or run `make test` you should get the test result.

+4. Run this command: `make` to start the compiling procedure, and the required binaries should be ready after the compiling procedure is finished without any error.

 ## How to use the mnemonic generating tool

-Combine the arg `-DBUILD_MNTOOL=1` to generate the binary file of mnemonic generating tool.
+Combine the arg `-DBUILD_MNTOOL=1` to prepare the build script before starting the compiling procedure.
+The binary file of mnemonic generating tool should be ready from the path `build/mntool`.

 * Simply run commmand: `build/mntool` to generate a new mnemonic 24 sentences in english.